 Stroud's Custom Classics: From Cars to Bars

 Custom builder Bodie Stroud owns and operates BS Industries in Sun Valley, California.
 Known for making major changes in a subtle way, Stroud incorporates his vision and style along with modern technologies into a vehicle for a more comfortable ride.
-His shop specializes in anything pre-1970s — from a stock restoration to the “completely wild” ’63 Ford Galaxy he’ll bring to the SEMA show in the fall.
+His shop specializes in anything pre-1970s — from a stock restoration to the “completely wild” ’63 Ford Galaxy.
 In addition, Stroud sells a patented line of adjustable tubular control arms and a turn-key truck program is under development.

 In just over seven years, BS Industries has completed more than 30 custom hot rods — some for celebrities including Johnny Depp and Tim Allen.
 You may also recognize Stroud and his incredible concept sketches from the hit show Monster Garage, where he starred alongside custom motorcycle manufacturer and celebrity Jesse James.

 Before designing, building and fabricating cars for A-listers, Stroud worked as a heavy-duty diesel mechanic for 15 years.
 He originally started building cars as a teen while growing up in California.
 His father refused to fund repairs on Stroud’s Volkswagen bus, so he taught himself how to manage the mechanical stuff.

 “We were always working on cars … trying to lift ‘em, lower ‘em, make ‘em faster — whatever we had to do to make ‘em look good driving down the road,” said Stroud of he and his friends.

 He began welding when he was about 18, leading him down the path to where he is today.

 “When I’m welding, it’s kinda like my Zen moment,” said Stroud.
 “I can put my hood down, some music on, start welding and the world disappears.”